 With vacancy rates decreasing, rental rates increasing, and new household formation, additional multifamily product is underway in high volume.
 New multifamily development in the Phoenix market can be seen in many of the higher-end areas of the Valley, including the Camelback Corridor, Central Phoenix, Old Town Scottsdale, and Tempe.
 Today, almost 5,000 units are under construction in the Phoenix metro area, with completions at the highest levels reported since 2009.
 The Camelback/Biltmore area reports five developments underway, totaling more than 1,000 new units.
 Infill projects in Central Phoenix and the Downtown Corridor have over 800 units total in seven new projects currently underway.
 Old Town Scottsdale has more than 1,800 new units under construction and another 700-plus units in the pipeline.

-While developers seem unconcerned about over-saturating the market with the kind of supply that’s in the multifamily pipeline over the next two years, will there be enough rental demand?
+While developers seem unconcerned about over-saturating the market with the kind of supply that’s in the multifamily housing market pipeline over the next two years, will there be enough rental demand?

 Tenants are willing to pay higher asking rents in desirable, urban areas, which has been pushing the quality of new construction to luxury complexes.
 This shift answers the demand of those millennials seeking to live closer to work, as well as baby boomers wishing to downsize.
 Will sufficient demand be present to pair these would-be tenants with 5,000 units, upon completion?